Disabled parking permit: United Kingdom

 Misuse and abuse of Blue Badges in the UK can incur fines of up to £1,000.
 Between 1 April 2020 and 31 March 2021, prosecutions for misuse of the Blue Badge scheme were supported by specific or general policies in 74% of local authorities (110 authorities) in England.
 Of those without a policy, 50% were planning on implementing one in the future.
 In England, there were 698 reported prosecutions in the year ending March 2021, a drop of 49% in prosecuted badges that may have related to the effects of the coronavirus (COVID-19) pandemic on citizen behaviour, local authority enforcement practices, and resource availability.

 Blue Badge fraud remains a significant issue, particularly in London, where the number of fines for misuse has risen in recent years.
 In 2023, 6,415 Penalty Charge Notices (PCNs) were issued for Blue Badge-related offences, a 25% increase from 5,132 in 2022.

-In addition to enforcement by local authorities, investigations into Blue Badge fraud are carried out by *The National Agency for Blue Badge Fraud Investigations*, *National Agency for Blue Badge Fraud Investigations* (BBFI), which works with councils to detect and prevent misuse and prosecute those exploiting the scheme.
+In addition to enforcement by local authorities, investigations into Blue Badge fraud are carried out by the National Agency for Blue Badge Fraud Investigations (BBFI), which works with councils to detect and prevent misuse and prosecute those exploiting the scheme.
 BBFI has also been involved in raising awareness of Blue Badge theft, contributing to a parliamentary motion to address the issue and improve enforcement efforts.

 Previously, the Department for Transport (DfT) was responsible for reporting Blue Badge fraud statistics.
 However, BBFI has now taken over the role of publishing and reviewing these statistics, providing up-to-date data on misuse and enforcement actions.

-The Disabled Persons' Parking Badges Act 2013 gave a number of additional powers to local authorities and police to reduce fraudulent usage of Blue Badges.
+The Disabled Persons' Parking Badges Act 2013 (c.
+4) gave a number of additional powers to local authorities and police to reduce fraudulent usage of Blue Badges.

 England and Wales

 In England and Wales, Blue Badge holders are required (unless signs show otherwise) to display a disabled person's parking disc ("clock").
 When parking on yellow lines or in other places where there is a time restriction, a clock showing the time of arrival should be displayed.
 When parking on a no waiting restriction (yellow lines etc.) a maximum of three hours is permitted.
 The clock should be sent together with the Blue Badge.
 If not, a clock can be obtained from the same council that issued the badge.

 The time clock must be displayed on the vehicle's dashboard or facia panel, so that the time can be seen clearly through the front windscreen.
-The clock should be set to show the quarter hour period during which the car was parked.
+The clock should be set to show the quarter-hour period during which the car was parked.
 If there is no dashboard or facia panel in the vehicle, the clock must still be displayed in a place where it can be clearly read from outside the vehicle.

-Badge holders from the European Union will need to obtain a clock (obtainable from their issuing office in the UK) to validate their badge otherwise the vehicle will be treated as if no badge were displayed.
+Badge holders from the European Union will need to obtain a clock (obtainable from their issuing office in the UK) to validate their badge; otherwise, the vehicle will be treated as if no badge were displayed.